 Maintaining it properly will ensure that the food you are cooking on it is cooked well.

-It’s not hard to take care and maintain the Blackstone griddle.
+It’s not hard to take care of and maintain the Blackstone griddle.
 To maintain a griddle, you usually don’t need to scrub or even wash it.
 All you’ll want to do is season, and that’s about it –

 Seasoning a griddle will make the surface nonstick and your food won’t get stuck to it.
 The secret is to make sure that you oil it for seasoning and store it properly.